 More effective data analysis.

 A focused set of messages that expedites the analysis process for others with whom you are sharing your results.

 You can also optimize performance and target specific data to be retrieved by using the Truncated Parsing feature to detect input files that contain truncated messages and cause Message Analyzer to apply a pared-down parser set that reduces data loading time.
 Another feature that you can use to significantly improve performance is to set a Parsing Level to limit how far up the message stack Message Analyzer will parse.

-The section below provides a general workflow that you can follow when configuring a Data Retrieval Session.
-It also contains subtopics that describe the features and functions that you can use to configure and start a Data Retrieval Session:
+For a general workflow that you can follow to create a Data Retrieval Session, see Configuring a Data Retrieval Session.
+This section also contains subtopics that describe the various features and functions that you can use to create and start a Data Retrieval Session.